UV Vis Lanthanide Spectroscopy Software

 gabedit orca editor lanthanide complexes

-8. Find and cut the line containing the lanthanide atom coordinates in the ORCA input editor.
-Now paste that line in the text editor of your preference.
+11. Now you must replace the lanthanide ion by a +3e point charge.
+That is done by creating a new file with the point charge information only.
+Firts, find and cut the line containing the lanthanide atom coordinates in the ORCA input editor.
+To create the new file, now paste that line in the text editor of your preference.
 Replace the lanthanide symbol by 3.0.
 Add one line above this line in the text editor with the number of point charges.
 For example, if your complex has only one lanthanide atom, then set this number to 1 (example below).
 Save the file, with a name of your preference, in a specific folder of your choice (you may even create a new folder for this purpose) and close the file.
-Please, write down the name of this folder, you will need this information in item 15, below.
+Please, write down the name of this folder, you will need this information in item 20, below.

 Why?